The difference between signs and symptoms in First Aid.

 Asking a person to tell you if they are experiencing dizziness, nausea, internal pain, cramping, feelings of extreme heat or cold, are all ways to understand the symptoms the patient is experiencing.

 Your questions can help.
 If the person is rubbing a particular area, ask if they can describe the pain – stabbing, dull or in a specific area?
-If a part of their body looks swollen and injured ask how severe is the pain, can they touch it, what sort of pain is it?
+If a part of their body looks swollen and injured ask how severe the pain is, can they touch it, what sort of pain is it?

 If someone looks pale and unwell you can ask for more details on exactly how they feel.
 When did the feelings start?
 How did they feel before?
 Have they done anything they think might be causing these feelings?